 - hinged top cages have top weights ten times the animal's weight, or locks every 20 inches opposite the hinged side;

 - the openings on all other cages must have locks for every 20 inches of door.

 Complaints: Any College community member may file a complaint about unauthorized pets in Campus student housing, or pets that are causing a disturbance or being abused on campus.
 Complaints should be filed with the Director of Residence Life.

-Breaks: During Fall, Winter & Spring Breaks, Students must provide proof to their RLC that their pets will be taken care of during breaks (For example, a friend will care for the pet.
+Breaks: It is recommended that no pets remain on campus during breaks when their owners are not here.
+During Fall, Winter & Spring Breaks, Students must provide proof to their RLC that their pets will be taken care of during breaks (For example, a friend will care for the pet.
 Pet will be at a shelter, etc).
 Not following these guidelines will lead to removal of the pet from campus.
 At the end of the school/academic year, pets cannot remain in the rooms.

 Removal of Pets from Campus: If the Office of Residence Life is notified of any mistreatment or negligence, receives a complaint, or if conditions outlined in this policy are violated, pets may be removed from campus.
 Any cost incurred by removal of the pet will be charged to the pet owner.

 - to clearly outline the acceptable pets allowed in College-owned residence halls and houses;

 - to minimize animal allergens or noise in on-campus residences;